Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

 \subsection{Acknowledgments}

-We would like to thank Piotr Achinger, Ahmed Abbes, Emma Brink, Dustin Clausen, Ofer Gabber, Sergei O. Ivanov, Ryomei Iwasa, Shizhang Li, Akhil Mathew, Chikara Nakayama, Arthur Ogus, Grisha Papayanov, Sasha Petrov, Artem Prikhodko, Arpon Raksit, Peter Scholze, Vova Sosnilo, Bernard Teissier, Bertrand To\"en, Antoine Touz\'e and Dmitry Vaintrob for useful discussions related to this project.
+We would like to thank Piotr Achinger, Ahmed Abbes, Ben Antieau, Emma Brink, Dustin Clausen, Ofer Gabber, Sergei O. Ivanov, Ryomei Iwasa, Shizhang Li, Akhil Mathew, Chikara Nakayama, Arthur Ogus, Grisha Papayanov, Sasha Petrov, Artem Prikhodko, Arpon Raksit, Peter Scholze, Vova Sosnilo, Bernard Teissier, Bertrand To\"en, Burt Totaro, Antoine Touz\'e and Dmitry Vaintrob for useful discussions related to this project.
 We are grateful to Alexandra Utiralova for helpful comments on the earlier versions of the draft.
 We would also like to especially thank Vadim Vologodsky, whose interest in this project served as a great motivation for us.
+Finally we would like to thank the anonymous referee for the valuable suggestions and comments.

 The first author is grateful to IHES for providing excellent work conditions during the time that he was working on this project.
+The second author gratefully thanks the Faculty of Mathematics of the Higher School of Economics, during his employment at which the work on this article was carried out.
 The work of the second author was supported by the Russian Science Foundation, grant 21-11-00153.
 The study has been partially supported by the Laboratory Of Algebraic Geometry and its Applications funded within the framework of the HSE University Basic Research Program.